rkempf42/wavefront-operator-for-kubernetes/README.md

  * [Enabling proxy histogram support](./deploy/kubernetes/scenarios/wavefront-proxy-histogram.yaml)
  * [Enabling proxy tracing support](./deploy/kubernetes/scenarios/wavefront-proxy-tracing.yaml)
  * [Using an HTTP Proxy](./deploy/kubernetes/scenarios/wavefront-proxy-with-http-proxy.yaml)
+ * [Enabling logging (Beta)](./deploy/kubernetes/scenarios/wavefront-logging-full-config.yaml).
+If you enable logging, you can then use the Log Browser and other tools to analyze your logs.
+See [Logs Overview (Beta)](https://docs.wavefront.com/logging_overview.html).

 You can see all configuration options in the [wavefront-full-config.yaml](./deploy/kubernetes/scenarios/wavefront-full-config.yaml).